Hot sun

 Gin

-The 18th century saw a taste for gin grow to epidemic proportions of drunkenness among the lower classes in the slums of London.
-The British government had banned imports of French wine!
-(Can you imagine, having no French wine?)
-The lack of wine led to an increasing popularity and demand for cheap gin and the consequent direness caused by overindulgence of said spirit.
+In the 18th century, the taste for gin grew to epidemic proportions among the lower classes in London’s slums.
+The British government had banned imports of French wine (can you imagine having no French wine), and the shortage only increased the popularity of cheap gin — along with the misery that followed widespread overindulgence of said spirit.

 William Hogarth’s Gin Lane

-William Hogarth created the engraving called Gin Lane, to illustrate the problem of drunkenness and destitution rampaging through the impoverished classes living in the 18th century slums of London.
-They printed the picture to highlight the plight of drunkards and to help improve the conditions of the poor.
+William Hogarth created the engraving Gin Lane to illustrate the rampant drunkenness and destitution afflicting the impoverished classes in the 18th‑century slums of London.
+The print was intended to highlight the plight of those ruined by gin and to encourage efforts to improve conditions for the poor.

-Gin Lane’s publication helped raise awareness of the hapless lower classes.
-Highlighting the need for change.
+The publication of Gin Lane helped raise awareness of the suffering endured by the lower classes, underscoring the urgent need for reform.

-Hogarth also engraved a plate titled Beer Street, praising the virtues of beer compared to the evils of the lowly gin.
-Hogarth produced the pair of plates himself to conserve money for this social campaign.
+Hogarth also engraved a companion plate titled Beer Street, which praised the virtues of beer in contrast to the perceived evils of cheap gin.
+He produced both plates himself to save money and support this social campaign.

 Gin Lane